conservationtechlab/scrubcam/README.md

     cd scrubcam
     ./install_on_pi.sh

 Note: this install script is intended for installing on a Pi.
 If you are installing on your regular computer to access some of the ScrubCam tools that are useful there, we should probably make an install script for you.
 In the meantime the main thing you want to do is:

-    python setup.py install
+    pip install .

 This will install the required dependencies, which do not include Pi specific dependencies.